-Additional laws, regulations (including accounting standards), taxes and airport rates and charges have been proposed from time to time that could significantly increase the cost of airline operations, reduce revenues or otherwise significantly impact financial results.
+Additional laws, regulations, taxes and airport rates and charges have been proposed from time to time that could significantly increase the cost of airline operations or reduce revenues.
 For instance, in 1999 "passenger bill of rights" legislation was introduced in Congress that would, among other things, have required the payment of compensation to passengers as a result of certain delays, and limited the ability of carriers to prohibit or restrict usage of certain tickets in manners currently prohibited or restricted.